San Ángel: History

-The San Ángel area was originally called Tenanitla, which means "walled in place" in Nahuatl.
+The San Ángel area was originally called Tenanitla, which means "walled in place" in Nahuatl language.
 This referred to the solidified volcanic flow that surrounds the center of San Ángel, which came from the nearby Xitle Volcano about 2,000 years ago.

 The modern community has its roots in the establishment of two monastery complexes called San Jacinto and El Carmen in the 16th century, but the real center would be El Carmen.
 The Spanish town here was originally established with the name of San Jacinto Tenanitla.
 El Carmen was begun in 1597 when in the indigenous leader of Coyoacán, Felipe de Guzmán Itzolinque, along with Andrés de Mondragón and Elvira Gutierrez, donated lands to the Carmelites in the Tenanitla and Chimalistac areas.
 The monks used the land to establish their monastery and a school for monks, with the school, named San Ángel, inaugurated in 1613.
 The monastery and school became wealthy and powerful, mostly due to the productively of the lands, especially the orchards which had, at one time, over 13,000 trees.
 This prompted the community to rename itself San Ángel.

 The monastery complex remained important through the colonial period, but a series of misfortunes would lead to its closure by the end of the 19th century.
 Shortly after Independence, the complex lost many of its monks, who were Spanish born.
 It was the site of a struggle called the Guerra de las Patentes (War of the Patents) over the payment of rental fees for farmland belonging to the monastery, which the monastery lost.
 During the Mexican–American War, U.S. troops sacked and destroyed some of its buildings and orchards and in 1856, the institution had to begin to partition and sell some of its lands.
 The monastery was closed as such during the Reform War, with only the church portion remaining completely intact.